 The Third Commandment

 Most modern church goers that read the Bible teach that using curse words is violating the third commandment.
-Words like darn, shoot, gee, gosh, and a whole lot of stronger words that that, are not a violation of the commandment.
+Words like darn, shoot, gee, gosh, and a whole lot stronger words that that, is not a violation of the commandment.

 Actually, using God's name in some form of cussing is not what is meant by: